 Taking an auto rickshaw in Delhi is an inexpensive way of getting around the city, and is ideal for going short distances.
 However, for those who are inexperienced, it can be fraught with challenges.
 This essential guide will help make it easier for you (and ensure you don't get ripped off)!
 Here's what you should know.

 Delhi has plenty of auto rickshaws but the issue is that, unlike Mumbai, it's extremely difficult (and some would say impossible) to get them to put their meters on!
-The drivers will quote you a set fare for your journey, so it's important to have an idea of the correct cost before you travel to avoid getting overcharged (which you certainly will otherwise!).
+The drivers will quote you a inflated fixed fare for your journey, so it's important to have an idea of the correct cost before you travel to avoid getting overcharged (which you certainly will otherwise!).

 In addition, many auto rickshaw drivers won't give you a ride if you're not going in the direction they want to go, or you're going to an area where they might not be able to get another passenger.